NASS2023/Brain2Text/README.md

 This dataset has been curated from an experiment on 27 subjects.
 Each subject has 2 sessions.
 In each session, subjects were made to listen to 4 different stories.
 While the subjects were listening and thinking about the stories, their MEG signals were recorded.
 This implies that the MEG signals corresponds to the stories.
 There was 20 sensors applied on the subjects, hence 20 MEG signals were generated corresponding to each story.
 A sample from the dataset:

 ![image](https://github.com/NASS2023/Brain2Text/blob/main/IMAGES/denoise.jpg)

+This image corresponds to one person listening to one story during one session.
+Our dataset has only 196 such images, since few subjects did not turn up for second session.
+Each images are of size 576 * 576, which is again very small in size.

 We have performed certain preprocessing and visualizations and have obtained the below waves.
 Under preprocessing we have performed: